 Faculty of Arts and Humanities

-Writers on the course will benefit from the literary culture at Sheffield and are involved in readings, publications and festivals throughout their time with us.
+You’ll benefit from the buzzing literary culture at Sheffield and get involved in public and university readings, publications and festivals throughout your time with us.
 You're encouraged to publish your work and to participate in student-led, peer-feedback editorial sessions.

 Examples of optional modules may include:

 - ‘Tales of the City’: the Living Space in Contemporary American Fiction